asterics/esp32_mouse_keyboard/README.md

 With `idf.py -p (PORT) monitor` or `make monitor` you can see the debug output (please use this output if you open an issue) or trigger basic test commands (mouse movement or a keyboard key press) on a connected target.

+# Voice recognition

+The current PCB version includes a _CMM-4030D_ MEMS microphone.
+In our usecase, this microphone is used to record voice data and process it into written text.

+Due to the CPU limitations on the ESP32, the audio processing is done on an external device, mostly a pre-configured RaspberryPi.

+## Configuration

+The audio processor must be configured prior using voice recognition.
+We need following settings.
+Please configure the settings via the __$SV__ command, following keys are used:

+* __SSID__ (WiFi SSID): this is the WiFi SSID where the speech processor is reachable.
+* __PASS__ (WiFi passphrase): WiFi passphrase for this SSID
+* __SPIP__ (speech processor IP): IPv4 address of the speech processor device
+* __SPPORT__ (processor port): port number (websocket) of the speech processor software

+_TODO:_ add here the link to the python speech processor sourcecode

+## Usage

+1. First, the audio processing must be initialised with the _$IA_ command.
+The ESP32 starts up the WiFi and connects to the websocket.
+If successful, __$AP-success__ is sent back to the UART, __$AP-error:'error message'__ is returned otherwise.
+2. If connecting was successful, the audio processing is started with _$SA_.
+Now the microphone will be enabled, audio is streamed to the websocket.
+On recognition of a phrase, it will be returned to the UART: __$AP:'recognized text'__
+3. To disable recording, send _$EA_.
+If you want to re-enable it, go to step 2.

 # Usage via Console or second UART